mcqp/mcqp.github.io/docs/mcqp_syntax/intro.md

 ---
 sidebar_position: 1
-title: Intro to MCQP Syntax
+title: Introduction to MCQP Syntax
 ---

-# Intro to .mcq file type
+# Introduction to .mcq File Type
-## What is .mcq file
+## What is a .mcq File?
-It is type of file use to write the **MCQP** syntax, the **MCQP** syntax is a set of rules that helps the user to create many messages and polls quickly.
+A `.mcq` file is used to write **MCQP** syntax, which is a set of rules that helps users quickly create multiple messages and polls.

-All the user needs to do is create `.mcq` file and write all the polls, messages, etc, and the **MCQP** CLI will take care of the rest.
+Users simply need to create a `.mcq` file, write their polls, messages, and other content, and the **MCQP** CLI will handle the rest.

-## How to send .mcq file
+## How to Send a .mcq File
-To send `.mcq` file use the **MCQP CLI**.
-Use the command `send` to send the file, or use the command `check` to check the file syntax.
+To send a `.mcq` file, use the **MCQP CLI**.
+Use the `send` command to send the file, or the `check` command to verify the file syntax.
 Example:
 ```bash
 mcqp send test.mcq